NoahSizemore/Multi-Agent-implementing-Gemini/README.md

-# 🎓 Code Review Assistant - Codelab Edition
+# 🎓 Code Review Assistant - Codelab Edition - Finished

+* This is a fork of my work at CAHSI/GMiS 2026 New Mexico Conference building production-level multi-AI agent project created by Codelab.
+The code was originally non-functional; however, after completing and learning how Gemini ADK agents perform, I was able to get the multi-agent program functioning.
+* This work was completed by me, Noah Sizemore, using the provided Google template.
+* Please review the original Codelab work if interested in more details.

 **Learn to build production AI agents with Google ADK**

 This is the educational codelab branch designed for the "Building a Production AI Code Review Assistant with Google ADK" workshop.
-You'll progressively build a complete multi-agent system from scratch, learning production patterns along the way.
+I progressively built a complete multi-agent system from scratch, learning production patterns along the way.

 ![Python](https://img.shields.io/badge/Python-3.10%2B-blue)
 ![ADK](https://img.shields.io/badge/Google%20ADK-1.15%2B-green)
 ![Gemini](https://img.shields.io/badge/Gemini-2.5-red)

-## 🎯 What You'll Build
+## 🎯 What I Built

-Starting from a 7-line agent, you'll progressively create:

 - **Review Pipeline**: 4 specialized agents (Analyzer → Style Checker → Test Runner → Synthesizer)
 - **Fix Pipeline**: Automated code fixing with iterative refinement (Loop architecture)
 - **Production Tools**: AST parsing, style checking, test generation, progress tracking
 - **State Management**: Multi-tier state with type-safe constants pattern
-- **Cloud Deployment**: Deploy to Agent Engine or Cloud Run with observability

 ## 📚 Codelab Structure